 Introduction

-This dissertation presents a typology of flexible word classes, i.e. lexical categories which appear to subsume more than one traditional part of speech (Hengeveld 1992; Luuk 2010; Rijkhoff 2007; Rijkhoff & van Lier 2013; Vapnarsky & Veneziano 2017), and investigates the discourse-functional motivations for their existence.
+This dissertation presents a typology of flexible word classes, i.e. lexical categories which appear to subsume more than one traditional part of speech (Hengeveld 1992; Luuk 2010; Rijkhoff 2007; Rijkhoff & van Lier 2013; Vapnarsky & Veneziano 2017) (Also the 2016 Linguistic Typology 20.2 and 2017 Studies in Language 41.2 collections?
+Ah, maybe you’re referencing them later.) and investigates the discourse-functional motivations for their existence.
 Flexible categories have become a vibrant topic in recent years, prompting discussions on the existence of flexible categories in particular languages (Broschart 1997; Chafe 2012; Chung 2012; Dorvlo 2009; Evans & Osada 2005a; Floyd 2011; Hengeveld & Rijkhoff 2005; Kinkade 1983; Koch & Matthewson 2009; Sadock 1999; Van Eijk & Hess 1986), the plausibility of flexible categories in general (Baker & Croft 2017; Croft 2005; Dixon 1982; Don 2004; Evans & Osada 2005a; Luuk 2010; Palmer 2017), and detailed typological studies of the nature of flexible categories and the diversity of their expression across languages (Hengeveld 1992; Hengeveld, Rijkhoff & Siewierska 2004; Holton 1999; Lichtenberk 2017; Van Lier 2006; Luuk 2010; Rijkhoff & van Lier 2013; van Lier 2016; Cauchard 2017; Vapnarsky & Veneziano 2017).
 This dissertation contributes to this literature in two important ways:

-First, the dissertation build upon existing surveys of lexical flexibility (Croft 2001; Croft 2005; Evans & Osada 2005b; Rijkhoff & van Lier 2013; van Lier 2017), to propose ten criteria by which to assess the degree of lexical flexibility in a language.
+First, the dissertation builds upon existing surveys of lexical flexibility (Croft 2001; Croft 2005; Evans & Osada 2005b; Rijkhoff & van Lier 2013; van Lier 2017), to propose ten criteria by which to assess the degree of lexical flexibility in a language.
 Subsequent chapters then apply those criteria to a small but diverse sample of languages to provide a quantitative look at the degree of lexical flexibility in those languages.
 It is hypothesized that languages will vary drastically in both the degree and manner of expression of lexical flexibility, and that these differences will be borne out quantitatively by the data.

 Second, while the existence and nature of lexical flexibility has been thoroughly debated, little attention has been paid to its discourse-functional motivations (though see Thompson (1989), Nakayama (1997), and Hopper & Thompson (1984)).
 Why are some languages more flexible than others?
 And why, in flexible languages, do speakers make the particular categorial choices in discourse that they do?
 If a given lexeme can more-or-less freely alternate between, say, nominal and verbal uses, what determines when a speaker uses one function over the other?
 The presence of lexical flexibility in a language provides a dimension of variation that speakers can manipulate to achieve their manifold discourse goals, since any choice between linguistic alternatives provides yet another means of conveying information.
 How then is lexical flexibility deployed in discourse?
 The final section of the dissertation is a first attempt at an answer to this question, summarizing the discourse-functional correlates of lexical flexibility among the languages surveyed.